Jaxc/PyStageLinQ/StageLinQ_protocol.md

 # StageLinQ protocol
-StageLinQ is a protocol for sharing information from Denon DJ equpment.
+StageLinQ is a protocol for sharing information from Denon DJ equipment.
 This can be used to display information about playing tracks, if deck is playing or not.

 ## Preface